 “You’re confined to this place.
 You, and one relative.
-Spouse…child, sibling.”
+Spouse, kid, sibling.”

 “You get four square miles to forage and hunt.
 That’s your territory.
 Altogether the woods can sustain ten people.
 Five separate clans.
 Of two!”
-Now he made a comic lunge, pivoting round on his stick at the end of the semicircle he’d been walking.
-Two girls in shorts collided with one another, backing away.
+He made a comic lunge, pivoting on his stick at the end of the semicircle he’d been pacing.
+Two girls in shorts collided with each other, backing away.

 “There might be other human beings in the world, but you don’t know anything about them.
-You venture to the edge of the woods, and the landscape you see is frightening, ay-lien, confusing.
-Now.
-Except if you were starving, or you got the short stick in a turf war with the other humans, or the woods itself disappeared…a fire, say…you’d never try leaving.
+You venture to the edge of the woods, and the landscape you see is scary.
+Alien, confusing.
+Now, except if you were starving, or you got the short stick in a turf war with the other humans, or the woods itself disappeared…a fire, say… You’d never try leaving.
 You’d never search for any other home.
-It wouldn’t occur to you, it wouldn’t cross your mind, there could be other people, living other places.
-So.
-How vulnerable is the human population in our little patch?”
+It wouldn’t occur to you, it wouldn’t cross your mind, that there could be other people, living other places.
+So how vulnerable is the human population in our little patch?”